The Norfolk Broads

 which seem to be gliding along the land itself.' |

-However, Davis was aided by the fact that new railway
+However, Davies was aided by the fact that new railway

 lines (The Great Eastern) were opening up the county.